304 North Cardinal St.

 The Network Operations Center is a central point where IT teams can monitor network performance.
 NOC is the defense against network interference & failure.

 Through NOC, organizations have a detailed description of their network so that they can identify what is wrong and take action to solve the problem quickly.
 NOC takes care of hardware & software, wireless systems, databases, firewalls, various network devices (including IoT devices & smartphones), communications, dashboards, and reports.
-Management services include customer service monitoring and call center ticketing systems, as well as integration with customer internet devices.
+Managed IT Services include customer service monitoring and call center ticketing systems, as well as integration with customer internet devices.
 NOC plays an important role in providing a better customer experience.

 The NOC Engineer oversees the monitoring, maintenance, and repair of telephone networks.